-The key findings of our care sector report are summarised below:
+The key findings of our care sector report, updated for 2021/22, are summarised below:

-- Review volume is growing for the sector with 10x more reviews being generated over the previous 5-year period.
+- Review volume is continuing to grow for the sector with a record number of reviews being posted online in 2021.

-- Much of the positive sentiment in care home reviews centres around ‘staff’ and ‘nursing care’.
+- Much of the positive sentiment in care home reviews centres around ‘staff professionalism’ and ‘nursing care quality’.

-- A lack of responsiveness from care homes is the main driver of negative sentiment online.
+- Poor responsiveness from care homes when it comes to online reviews is the main driver of negative sentiment online.

-These key findings illustrate the digital transformation that is beginning to get underway in the UK’s care sector.
+These key findings illustrate the digital transformation that is continuing in the UK’s care sector.

 Challenges and Opportunities Ahead

-Care home sector companies must first understand the challenges ahead and then act decisively to address them if they are to capitalise on opportunities post-pandemic.
+Care home sector companies must first understand the challenges ahead in 2022 and beyond and then act decisively in response.
+Only then can capitalise on the opportunities of the post-pandemic period.

 The reputation of each care home location is imperative to the business performance of your company overall.
 A strong reputation builds trust and trust leads to higher occupancy rates.
 After all, who would commit themselves or a relative to live in a facility which has repeatedly received unfavourable reviews?

 To win in the senior living market, providers must portray themselves in the best possible light, particularly online where the customer journey begins.
-Having an exceptional reputation online can be advantageous to companies, especially amidst reports from the Care Quality Commission which declared that ‘1 in 6 services fall below the required quality standards’.
+Having an exceptional reputation online can be advantageous to companies, especially amidst reports from the CQC which declared that ‘1 in 6 services fall below the required quality standards’.

-Private care home facilities ought to demonstrate not only to professional bodies that they provide the highest standards of care but they must also demonstrate this online in the form of reviews to potential customers.
+Private care home facilities ought to demonstrate not only to professional bodies that they “seek and act upon feedback” to provide the highest standard

 Be An Oasis In A ‘Care Desert’